mateuszmigas/composite-viewer-2d/README.md

 Keep in mind this is an optimistic synchronization, only renderers that are meeting the budget (<16fps) will be synchronized, rest will try to catch up.

+### Hit testing and picking object
+The library does not come with his own hit testing mechanism.
+It does provide async API to get hit testing result from all renderers and aggregates it into one so you can use hit testing library for each renderer.

 ### Monitoring performance
 Internally the library will monitor the performance of offscreen renderers when they are managed by the orchestrator.
 You can also monitor the performance of all workers with `RenderingStatsMonitorPanel`.